NSSL Research: Tornadoes

 The national network of weather radars now use dual-polarization technology, and NSSL continues to be a leader and major contributor to its ongoing scientific and engineering development.
 NSSL researchers discovered dual-polarization radars can detect debris from a tornado, helping forecasters pinpoint its location even at night or if it is wrapped in rain.

 NSSL has a research phased array radar that also incorporates dual polarization technology, and can scan the entire sky for severe weather in less than a minute, five times faster than current weather radars.
-Researchers are hoping to collect more high-resolution data on developing tornadoes both in QLCS's and supercells to look for clues in radar data that a tornado is forming.
+Researchers are collecting high-resolution data on developing tornadoes both in QLCS's and supercells to look for clues in radar data that a tornado is forming.
 Phased array radar has strong potential to aid the NWS in the forecast and warning decision process by providing new radar data more quickly.
+Forecasters have already identified this more rapid update time as a crucial benefit in experimental tests

-Researchers at NSSL are developing the New Tornado Detection Algorithm, or NTDA, to help NWS forecasters better detect tornadoes and hail.
+Researchers at NSSL have developed a novel Tornado Probability algorithm, or TORP, to help NWS forecasters better detect tornadoes.
+This work was part of the larger Probabilitic Hazard Information (PHI) effort, which is revolutionizing ways that forecasters can use machine-learning algorithms to issue real-time, probabilitic hazard forecasts.
 National Weather Service forecasters currently use a Tornado Detection Algorithm which was also developed at NSSL, but as with all technology, it needed an update.
-The NTDA provides an operations update.
-It uses machine learning to evaluate storm criteria and calculates the probability of whether a tornado is present with each detection.
-The NTDA was trained to find tornado probabilities by looking at storm radar data from thousands of storms from 2011–2016.
-It is then validated against how it performs on data from 2017–2018.
-The algorithm takes into account multiple storm aspects, including information available from dual-polarization radar, and reviews the statistics related to each evaluated element.
-All of these factors are then combined by the NTDA to yield a probability of a tornado presence.
-The NTDA is currently being tested in NOAA’s Hazardous Weather Testbed on its performance and how NWS forecasters like the look and feel of the product.
+TORP uses machine learning to evaluate storm criteria and calculates the probability of whether a tornado is present with each detection.
+It was trained to find tornado probabilities by looking at storm radar data from thousands of storms taking into account multiple storm characteristics, like dual-polarization signals, and reviews the statistics related to each evaluated element.
+All of these factors are then combined by TORP to yield a probability of a tornado presence.
+TORP continues to be tested in NOAA’s Hazardous Weather Testbed on its performance and how NWS forecasters like the look and feel of the product; results so far are very encouraging!

 Tornado Warning Decision Support

-NSSL continues to work on an automated multi-radar, multi-sensor (MRMS) system that quickly integrates data streams from multiple radars, surface and upper air observations, lightning detection systems, and satellite and forecast models.
+NSSL continues development of an automated multi-radar, multi-sensor (MRMS) system that quickly integrates data streams from multiple radars, surface and upper air observations, lightning detection systems, satellite and forecast models, and more.
 The MRMS system was developed to produce severe weather and precipitation products for improved decision-making capability within NOAA.

-NSSL's On-Demand web-based tool that helps confirm when and where tornadoes may have occurred by mapping circulations detected by radar on Google Earth satellite images.
+The NSSL MRMS project provides a web-based tool that displays products in real time.
+This includes a "rotation" product that helps confirm when and where tornadoes may have occurred by mapping circulations detected by radar on Google Earth satellite images.
 NWS forecasters can quickly review warnings and check their accuracy with this system.
-Emergency responders and damage surveyors have also used On-Demand to produce high-resolution street maps of affected areas, so they can more effectively begin rescue and recovery efforts and damage assessments.
+Emergency responders and damage surveyors have also used this product to produce high-resolution street maps of affected areas, so they can more effectively begin rescue and recovery efforts and damage assessments.

 NSSL and the NOAA National Weather Service collaborate to streamline moving research into practical operations.
 NSSL has developed severe weather warning applications and decision support systems that will make the forecasters job easier.
 The result will be improved NWS warning services for the public, increased detection accuracy, and longer lead times.